 “Westminster has shown us these two worlds, the world of critical thought and of human emotional reality, together.
 And not always in perfect harmony.
 But this is the great human journey,” Ollila said.

 “We live in a world that is too dangerous for anything but truth, and too small for anything but love.
 So, never lose the spark of critical thought or the care for others that has been instilled in you and shown to you at Westminster College,” he said.

-A total of 281 undergraduate degrees were conferred on 277 students—four receiving dual degrees.
-Degrees awarded included 108 Bachelor of Arts degrees, 122 Bachelor of Science Degrees and 17 Bachelor of Music degrees.
+A total of 281 degrees were conferred on 277 students—four receiving dual degrees.
+Degrees awarded included 108 Bachelor of Arts degrees, 122 Bachelor of Science degrees and 17 Bachelor of Music degrees.
 An additional 34 students earned Master of Education degrees.